jaspector

 Monday-Friday during business hours; contact division for specific hours.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Division of Inspections / Bureau of Fire Prevention / Planning and Zoning Division before applying.
+Source: Division of Inspections / Bureau of Fire Prevention / Planning and Zoning Division ↗

 A development permit and building permit are required for new construction, additions, alterations, decks, porches, steps, pools, sheds, garages, fences, signs, and changes of tenancy.

-Typical processing time is 10-20 business days for standard permits; longer if plan review required or if historic district approval needed..
+Building permit processing times in Plainfield, NJ typically run 10-20 business days for standard permits; longer if plan review required or if historic district approval needed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Plainfield, NJ.
 The following work is generally exempt: Ordinary repairs and maintenance; Minor alterations not affecting structural, electrical, or plumbing systems; Historic district work may have specific exemptions but requires Historic Preservation Commission review.
 Note: Development permit may still be required even for exempt work.
 Verify with Zoning Officer and Division of Inspections before proceeding.
 Historic district properties require separate Historic Preservation Commission approval.
+When in doubt, confirm with the local building department before starting work.